 Fig. \ref{Throughput_vs_Maximum_User_Speed} exhibits the variation in throughput of test episode against maximum user speed, $V_{max}$, for different values for transmitted power, $P_{max}$.
 Three and four UAVs are employed to serve 6 and 10 users, respectively.
 The minimum data rate threshold for QoS is selected as per $P_{max}$.
 The results show that $P_{max}$ has little bearing on data rates for low vehicular speeds.
 This may be due to the fact that vehicles remain relatively close together for most periods and hence suffer from high inter-cluster interference at higher $P_{max}$.
 Throughput then increases to a max before starting to decline at higher user speeds, in which the users outrun the UAVs.
 This decline of throughput at higher user speeds is more prominent at lower $P_{max}$ since UAVs with higher $P_{max}$ have an extended range of communication and are able to communicate with some degree of efficiency even when the users are relatively distant.
 The figure also shows that the solution scales well to increasing numbers of UAVs and users.

 Fig. \ref{Throughput_vs_trajectory_comparison} compares the proposed technique with various other trajectories, including the mutual learning scheme and circular trajectory.
 Without training, the circular trajectory performs better than other techniques as it covers a pre-defined radius and can serve users as time progresses.
 DQN trains agents independently and converges slowly.
-SDQN-2D converges faster than the proposed technique since it has one less dimension to train for.
-However, it loses the control over height and displays lower final throughput.
+SDQN-2D converges faster than the proposed technique but loses the control over height and displays lower final throughput.
 Mutual Learning scheme \cite{9520121} clusters users equally amongst UAVs and hence has a smaller action space and converging faster than the proposed scheme.
 This setting, however, forces sub-optimal clustering and therefore results in lower final throughput.
 SDQN-3D without action masking allows the UAVs to take irrelevant actions, for which the system penalizes the achieved reward.
 The SDQN-3D yields a 9\% and 20\% improvement as compared to Mutual learning and separate DQN schemes, respectively, but converges 26\% slower as compared to Mutual Learning scheme.